jmvrbanac/Specter/docs/writing_tests/index.rst

 .. role:: raw-html(raw)
    :format: html

-Writing Specter Tests
+Writing Spektrum Tests
 ######################

 Naming Rules
 ~~~~~~~~~~~~~~~~~
 Most frameworks require you to start your test with a given prefix such as :raw-html:`"test_"`.
-Specter does not impose any prefix rules on test functions.
+Spektrum does not impose any prefix rules on test functions.
 We believe that it is better to give the developer more flexibility in naming so that their test names better describe what they are actually testing.
-However, Specter does have a few rules that should be followed.
+However, Spektrum does have a few rules that should be followed.

 * All helper functions should start with an underscore (_).
-Just as Python treats a single underscore as "protected", so does Specter.
+Just as Python treats a single underscore as "protected", so does Spektrum.
 * "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs).
 * Currently, we also treat "serialize" and "execute" as reserved names as well.

 Writing Tests
 ~~~~~~~~~~~~~~
-Writing a test in Specter is simple.
+Writing a test in Spektrum is simple.

 1. Create a class which extends Spec
 2. Create a function in that class that calls expect or require once